betheden/hebrew-grammar/content/preposition.rst

 In Biblical Hebrew, there are 11 general types of prepositions: spatial; temporal; locative; directional; instrumental;
 causal; explanatory; correlative (the primary use of כְּ); comparative (a common use of מִן);
 indirect object (a common use of לְ); and direct object (a rare use of לְ).
 However, this are also other types of prepositions in Biblical Hebrew.
+The specific meanings of individual prepositions can be found in a dictionary or lexicon.

 Indirect Object
 ~~~~~~~~~~~~~~~

 A common use of the preposition לְ is to indicate the indirect object of the verb.
-When used in this way, the preposition is usually transated into English with "to", or it can be left untranslated.
+When used in this way, the preposition is usually transated into English with "to" or "for", or it can be left untranslated.

 .. csv-table:: GEN 1:5 –– with the prefixed preposition לְ